om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Private_public_ER.md

 Now we have completed the Private ER configuration

-# Configure the config.yaml for public router: add the bellow line in link listner
+## 1.16 Configure the config.yaml for public router
+Add the bellow line in link listner

 Following example of Public ER in addition to config.yaml of Private ER which configured in step 1.4
 ```
 link: